nunziosorrentino/breakingws/docs/source/overview.rst

 Overview
 ========

-The tools provided by BreakinGWs can generate simple images data sets (circles, rectangles, ellipses and lines), in order to start using it with the proposed CNN algorithms:
+The tools provided by BreakinGWs can generate simple images sets (circles, rectangles, ellipses and lines), in order to start using it with the proposed CNN algorithms:

 * ``genimages.py``: produce a set of images in *breakingws/datamange/data* folder;